KuyaJasper/Work-Day-Scheduler/README.md

 The scheduler also needed to change color depending on what time of day it was.
 This code was provided in the .css file.

+I used past lessons and looked up similar projects on the internet to help me determine what I needed to accomplish this assignment.

 ![Getting Started](./Assets/ScreenShot.png)